NYUAD-IM/Software-Art-Image/Syllabus.md

 * 76-79 C+ etc.

 ## Readings
-Readings are available through NYU Classes->Resources and at (https://github.com/periode/software-art-image/tree/master/assets/readings/required).
+Readings are available through NYU Classes->Resources and at https://github.com/periode/software-art-image/tree/master/assets/readings/required.

-The required theoretical reading is Interaction of Color, by Josef Albers, Yale University Press, 2013.
+The required theoretical reading is Interaction of Color, by Josef Albers, Yale University Press, 2013 (available through NYU Classes->Resources)

-The required practical reading is ofBook, by Zach Lieberman et. al., https://github.com/ openframeworks/ofBook/
+The required practical reading is ofBook, by Zach Lieberman et. al., https://github.com/openframeworks/ofBook/

 ## Attendance
 Attendance and arriving on time to all class sessions is required and expected, too many unexcused absences will lower your final grade.
 Two unexcused absences lower your final grade by a letter.
 Each subsequent unexcused absence will lower another letter grade.
 Two tardies will count as one absence.
 Arriving more than 15 minutes late will also count as an absence.
 If you will be missing a class due to illness, or unavoidable personal circumstances, you must notify your professor in advance via email for the absence to be eligible to be excused.